Circumcision and law: United States

-Intact America is one of the groups campaigning for a ban on non-medical nonconsensual circumcision of minors.

 Circumcision of adults who grant personal informed consent for the surgical operation is legal.
 In the United States, non-therapeutic circumcision of male children has long been assumed to be lawful in every jurisdiction provided that one parent grants surrogate informed consent.
 Adler (2013) has recently challenged the validity of this assumption.
 As with every country, doctors who circumcise children must take care that all applicable rules regarding informed consent and safety are satisfied.
 While anti-circumcision groups have occasionally proposed legislation banning non-therapeutic child circumcision, it has not been supported in any legislature.
 After a failed attempt to adopt a local ordinance banning circumcision on a San Francisco ballot, the state of California enacted in October 2011 a law protecting circumcision from local attempts to ban the practice.
 In 2012, New York City required those performing metzitzah b'peh, the oral suction of the open circumcision wound required by Hasidim, to obey stringent consent requirements, including documentation.
 Agudath Israel of America and other Jewish groups have planned to sue the city in response.